 Coryell City Water Supply District is Texas Commission on Environmental Quality certified and members of Texas Water Utilities Associations and Texas Rural Water Association.

 Coryell City Water Supply District's mission is to provide potable water to customers in McLennan, Hamilton, Bosque and Coryell counties.

-President Travis Nolte, Vice-president Justin Latham, Secretary Edna Mae Westerfeld, Randy Johnson, Carroll Hemphill, Dewayne Bates, Jerry Gauer, David Williams, Maurice Martin.
-Other attendees are General Manager; Joe Jones, Office Manager; Heather Minonno, Field Manager; Hunter Derick, Martin Not Present:
+President Travis Nolte, Vice-president Justin Latham, Secretary Edna Mae Westerfeld, Randy Johnson, Carroll Hemphill, Dewayne Bates, Jerry Gauer, Josh Young, Maurice Martin.
+Other attendees are General Manager; Joe Jones, Office Manager; Heather Minonno, Field Manager; Hunter Derick.

 Stage 2 Drought Warning for Coryell City Water Supply District:

 Target: Achieve a ten percent reduction in the use that would have occurred in the absence of drought contingency measures.

 Water Use Restrictions for Demand Reduction: The following water use restrictions shall apply to all persons: